COVID-19 Response and Recovery

 Our work on a vaccine supply framework is guided by a three-part approach.

-First, having successfully secured enough vaccine supply for Americans, we are donating surplus U.S. vaccine supply and encouraging other countries with surplus supplies to do the same.
-We will continue to donate additional vaccine doses across the coming months as supply becomes available.
+First, after having successfully secured enough vaccine supply for Americans, we donated surplus U.S. vaccine supply and encouraged other countries with surplus supplies to do the same.

-Second, we are working with U.S. vaccine manufacturers to significantly increase vaccine supply for the rest of the world.
+Second, we worked with U.S. vaccine manufacturers to significantly increase vaccine supply for the rest of the world.

-Third, we are working with our international partners, investment entities, pharmaceutical companies, and other manufacturers to create the kind of global vaccine production and manufacturing capacity and capabilities that can not only help the world beat this pandemic, but also help prepare the world to respond to potential future threats.
+Third, we are working with our international partners, investment entities, pharmaceutical companies, and other manufacturers to create the kind of global vaccine production and manufacturing capacity and capabilities that can not only continue to combat COVID-19, but also help prepare the world to respond to potential future threats.

 Multilateral Approach to Beating the Pandemic

-As President Biden has made clear, the United States supports multilateral approaches and will work as a partner to address global challenges.
-Alongside our G7+ partners, the United States and its allies have committed to providing more than 2 billion vaccines for the world — a number that will continue to rise until the COVID-19 pandemic is defeated.
-Drawing on our strengths and values, the United States will continue to work with other countries to make 2021 a turning point and to shape a recovery that promotes the health and prosperity of our people and planet.
+As President Biden has made clear, the United States supports multilateral approaches and is working as a partner to address global challenges.
+Alongside our G7+ partners, the United States and its allies committed to providing more than 2 billion vaccines for the world.
+Drawing on our strengths and values, the United States will continue to work with other countries to shape a recovery that promotes the health and prosperity of our people and planet at global and regional levels.

-In working to strengthen the WHO and support its coordinating role, we will:
+In working to strengthen the WHO and other multilateral entities we are:

-- Work with industry to increase manufacturing capacity, including through voluntary licensing
+- Collaborating with international organizations and industry to support geographically diversified manufacturing capacity, including through voluntary licensing

-- Improve information, data, and sample sharing, including sequencing new variants
+- Improving information, data, and sample sharing, including sequencing new variants

 In terms of financial and technical support, the United States is the largest contributor to global health organizations.
 We reaffirm our support for all pillars of the Access to COVID-19 Tools Accelerator (ACT-A), its COVAX facility, and affordable and equitable global access to vaccines, therapeutics, and diagnostics.